drmittelstein/ultrasound_hardware_control/README.md

 ## Acknowledgments

-* Acknowledgements to my colleagues in Gharib, Shapiro, and Colonius lab at Caltech who helped answer questions involved in thed development of these scripts.
+* Acknowledgements to my colleagues in Gharib, Shapiro, and Colonius lab at Caltech who helped answer questions involved in the development of these scripts.